E-E-A-T for AI Visibility 2026: Build Trust Signals LLMs Can't Ignore

 - Embed customer testimonials with verifiable details

-- Add original benchmarks comparing tools, methods, or approaches you've personally evaluated
+- Add original benchmarks comparing tools, methods, or approaches you have personally evaluated

 What Expertise Signals Look Like